wanghaisheng/responsive-landing-page-starter/content/blog/en/how-to-guide-send-an-sms-with-python-fastapi-and-vonage.md

 ![Check Messages API is toggled on and webhooks are correct in Vonage dashboard](/content/blog/the-how-to-guide-sending-an-sms-with-python-fastapi-and-vonage/cli_11.png)

 Everything looks great!
-You also realize that you don’t need to do this step every time, as it’s only a sanity check.
+You also realize that you don’t need to do this step every time, as it’s only to double-check.

 The water is rising past your knees.
 Your biggest fear is you’ll be left alone on this island with a volleyball.
 You hated that movie.